 The French crusaders advanced along the southern, coastal route at a leisurely pace until at the end of October they encountered deserters from the German crusade, who reported that the Turks had all but annihilated the Germans and now lay in wait for the French.
 A few days later, the French caught up with what was left of the Germans, including Emperor Conrad, who was suffering from a head wound.
 Together Louis and Conrad’s crusaders followed the Mediterranean coast, finally reaching Ephesus in time for Christmas.
 Here, however, Conrad decided he was too ill to continue, so he and his nobles took ship back for Constantinople, while what was left of the foot soldiers continued with Louis’s army.

 No sooner had the German Emperor departed, than adversity struck the French.
 Torrential rains lasting four days washed away tents, supplies, and many men and horses.
 After this catastrophe, Louis elected to strike out inland across the mountains, despite the absence of guides, in an attempt to reach Antioch as soon as possible.
-This route, however, was not only through rugged terrain and along bad roads, but took the French where they were constantly harassed by Turkish raiders.
+This route, however, was not only through rugged terrain and along bad roads, but took the French where they were constantly harassed by Turkish skirmishers.
 By now, at the latest, the “gayness and the gilt” of Eleanor and her lady-crusaders (or amazons) were “all besmirched with rainy marching in the painful field.”

 Disaster, however, did not overtake them until mid-January, when two Poitevin nobles in command of the van took fatal independent action.
 They had been ordered to set up camp for the main army at a specific place, and Eleanor was sent with them.
-(Throughout the crusade, King Louis maintained separation from Eleanor in order not to be tempted to break his vow of chastity during the duration of the crusade.)
+(Throughout the crusade, King Louis maintained separation from Eleanor in order not to be tempted to break his vow of chastity for the duration of the crusade.)
 When the main army reached the designated camp, however, they found it empty.
 The vanguard of Poitevins with the Queen had decided to move to a more attractive-looking spot down in the valley.
-The exhausted troops at the rear, including the King with Eleanor’s baggage train, could not possibly catch up and as darkness fell a large gap had been opened between the Christian forces.
+The exhausted troops at the rear, including the King with Eleanor’s baggage train, could not possibly catch up and as darkness fell a large gap had opened between the Christian van and main force.
 The Turks quickly exploited the situation.
 They attacked the main force, killing Louis’ horse under him and some 7,000 crusaders before darkness fell, putting an end to the slaughter.
 Many in the army blamed Eleanor, because it was her vassals who had left the main French army in the lurch.

 After this disaster, the French returned to the coast, now determined to continue the crusade by ship.
 They were without supplies, however, and soon reduced to eating their horses before what was left of Louis’ force finally reached Antalia on January 20, 1148.
 Here they discovered it was impossible to find sufficient ships for the whole force at prices King Louis was willing to pay.
 Plague broke out in the crusader camp, decimating a force already on the brink of starvation.
 At this junction, King Louis VII (not to be confused with his namesake and future saint, Louis IX) abandoned his troops and took ship with his wife and nobles for Antioch.
 Abandoned by their king, some 3000 French crusaders are said to have converted to Islam in exchange for their lives and food.